-The Murray Basin and major HM deposits – note the Avonbank deposit just north of WIM 150
+The Murray Basin and major heavy minerals (HM) deposits – note the Avonbank deposit is just north of WIM 150

-Valuable Heavy minerals (VHM) include: Rutile, Zircon, Ilmenite & Leucoxene; that typically have a higher specific gravity than other minerals.
-Due to the 'heavy' nature of the VHM, they can be mechanically sorted through marine processes in a beach or offshore environment, to form placer or offshore HM deposits.
-The accumulation of HM is illustrated in the below picture of a present day beach (black material is HM).
+Valuable heavy minerals (VHM), which include rutile, zircon, ilmenite, and Leucoxene, typically have a higher specific gravity than other minerals.
+Due to the 'heavy' nature of the VHM, they can be mechanically sorted through marine processes in a beach or offshore environment, to form placer or offshore heavy mineral (HM) deposits.
+The accumulation of HM is illustrated in the below picture of a present day beach (the black material is the HM).

 The concentration of HM is due to the due to the higher specific gravity of the HM, compared to barren sands.
-The depositional environment & structural geology of the underlying basement can also play an important role in forming a HM deposit.
-For example – headlands can act as a trap like mechanism for HM and over time – HM strandlines can form.
-In the Murray Basin HM deposits typically form arc-like strandlines along the shore face & also 'sheet like' offshore deposits.
+The depositional environment and structural geology of the underlying basement can also play an important role in forming a HM deposit.
+For example, headlands can act as a trap like mechanism for HM and over time HM strandlines can form.
+In the Murray Basin HM deposits typically form arc-like strandlines along the shore face and also 'sheet-like' offshore deposits.

-The size & grade of strandline deposits varies greatly – on average a strandline deposit would be 100-150m wide and approximately 2-20km long.
-HM grades may vary from approximately 2% -90% HM with the strandline itself.
+The size and grade of strandline deposits varies greatly – on average a strandline deposit would be 100-150m wide and approximately 2-20km long.
+HM grades may vary from approximately 2-90% HM with the strandline itself.

-Offshore deposits typically have different mineralogy to strandline deposits, the VHM is finer grained & usually Zircon rich.
-The geometry of offshore deposits differs from strandlines - commonly being several kilometres wide.
+Offshore deposits typically have different mineralogy to strandline deposits, the VHM is finer grained and usually zircon-rich.
+The geometry of offshore deposits differs from strandlines, commonly being several kilometres wide.